nodejs/node/COLLABORATOR_GUIDE.md

   `NODE_PENDING_DEPRECATION=1` environment variable is set.

 * *Runtime Deprecation*: A warning is emitted at runtime the first time that a deprecated API is used.
-A command-line switch can be used to escalate such warnings into runtime errors that will cause the Node.js process to exit.
+The [`--throw-deprecation`][] flag can be used to escalate such warnings into runtime errors that will cause the Node.js process to exit.
 As with Documentation-Only Deprecation, the documentation for the API must be updated to clearly indicate the deprecated status.

 * *End-of-life*: The API is no longer subject to the semantic versioning rules.
   Backward-incompatible changes including complete removal of such APIs may